spiritedtechie/spiritedtechie.com/collections/_posts/2022-08-24-enginears-podcast-data-platform-landtech.md

 image:
 comments: true
 ---
-In the past 12 months, my team have been building a data platform that enables LandTech to scale integration of thousands of geospatial and land datasets, across UK and international markets.
+In the past 12 months, my team have been building a data platform that enables LandTech to scale integration of thousands of geospatial and land datasets, across the UK and international markets.
 Spoke on the Enginears Podcast about it recently.

-[Enginears](https://enginears.io/) are an amazing team sharing how various tech companies are building their infrastructure and architecures.
-I was impressed by Elliot's boundless curiousity whilst helping draw out the interesting things we are doing.
+[Enginears](https://enginears.io/) are an amazing team sharing how various tech companies are building their infrastructure and architectures.
+I was impressed by Elliot's boundless curiosity whilst helping draw out the interesting things we are doing.
 Well worth connecting with them!

 <iframe src="https://www.youtube.com/embed/OBLqKLrCUmA" frameborder="0" allowfullscreen></iframe>